svarcheg/rx-cron-scheduler/README.md

 =================

-Main idea here is to add Quartz (http://quartz-scheduler.org/) calendars and Crons to rx-java (https://github.com/Netflix/RxJava) schedulers.
+Main idea here is to add Quartz (http://quartz-scheduler.org/) calendars and crons to rx-java (https://github.com/Netflix/RxJava) schedulers.
 It is a "forwarding" scheduler implementation, so one can change the "inner" scheduler (to replace it by a TestScheduler for example) at will.